Skip to Content

 Quantum Field Theory: A Modern Introduction

-Quantum Field Theory: A Modern Introduction is different from the other books listed here as it’s much longer and more technical.
+Quantum Field Theory: A Modern Introduction differs from the other books listed here as it’s much longer and more technical.

 At 810 pages, it’s a long book and not for the faint-hearted.
 It’s designed as a textbook for those studying physics, so unless you know a bit about the subject, it might be too advanced to fully comprehend everything in it.